• Skip to primary navigation

 What is meadow tea?
 Meadow Tea is a popular summertime beverage among Lancaster County residents, particularly the Amish and Mennonites.
 It is a simple refreshing drink made from fresh mint leaves.

-And having grown up Amish in that area, fresh iced meadow tea was kept in our refrigerator almost all summer long.
+Having grown up Amish in that area, fresh iced meadow tea was kept in our refrigerator almost all summer long.
 It's a perfect drink for a hot summer day.

 two cups of tea with metal straws and mint leaves